renuka-fernando/envoy-policy-engine/policy-kernel/SPEC.md

     Continue --> [*]

     note right of MapPoliciesToAgents
-        For each policy:
+        For BOTH request and response phases:
-        - Check if ANY agent supports it
+        - Check if ANY agent supports each policy
         - Check supporting agents' health
         - Group by agent
         - Maintain execution order
+        Fail fast if either phase invalid
     end note

     note left of Continue